ishank-devv/NodeJS-2024/S02/E19-devTUI-part5/devTinder-frontend/README.md

 2. call api "/request/review/" + status + "/" + \_id
 3. keep 2nd paramter empty: {},
 4. connect it to buttons onClick={() => reviewRequests("rejected", request.\_id)} & onClick={() => reviewRequests("accepted", request.\_id)}
-5. User has two options: accept or reject that request
+5. User has two options: accept or reject that request (2nd swipe)
 6. Once User accept or reject that request, card should be removed from UI( means we have to remove request from requestSlice/redux store)
 7. useDispatch an action to remove that request instantly as soon as user clicks on accepted or rejected. pass \_id. eg: dispatch(removeRequest(\_id));